By Daryl Bauer

 Or maybe not?
 A big reason I love fishing in the fall is the lack of competition and activity.
 For much of the spring and summer “fishing season” it seems there will be a crowd of anglers every place a fish is caught.
 In addition, on many waters there will be jet-skis and speed boats roaring all over.
 Not only does that make it hard to “get away from it all,” it also makes the fishing tougher.
 Undisturbed fish are easier to catch.
 In the fall when you find the fish, and figure out how to catch them, you likely will reap the rewards mostly by yourself.

-Although fall is a time of transition, weather patterns tend to be more stable than the often stormy, schizophrenic weather of spring.
+Although fall is a time of transition, weather patterns tend to be more stable than the often stormy, erratic weather of spring.
 Like the lack of human activity, stable weather patterns also result in better fishing.

 Fish behavior in the fall is dictated largely by the need to feed.
 This contrasts with spring when spawning behavior can influence fish movement and behavior.
 In the autumn, fish are more likely to settle into feeding patterns that can remain relatively unchanged for several days.
 In a typical Nebraska fall, good fishing for many species can be expected to last into November.